WeAreAcademy/mark-fundamentals-proj--ts-code-katas/README.md

 Note that:

 1. Exercism's using Jest's `describe` function to group together related tests (which helps for readability and organisation).
-We'll be doing this in future testsY ou can [consult the Jest `describe` documentation]2(https://jestjs.io/docs/en/api#describename-fn) for more information.
+We'll be doing this in future tests.
+You can [consult the Jest `describe` documentation](https://jestjs.io/docs/en/api#describename-fn) for more information.
 2. Exercism's documentation suggests `npm install` and `npm test` - these are the equivalent of `yarn` and `yarn test`, respectively, which we've been using (you can use whichever; we suggest `yarn` for consistency).
 3. Exercism's test files are using `.spec.js`; Jest recognises both `.test.js` and `.spec.js` files by default